St Cuthbert's, Earls Court: History

 St Cuthbert's is the grandest church to have been built in western Kensington.
 It was constructed from 1884 to 1887 and was greatly enriched and beautified over the succeeding thirty years.
 A clergy house attached to the north-west corner of the church was incorporated into Gough's scheme and was the first element to be built.
 It was undertaken in the latter half of 1883 for a contract price of £1,622 by S. Belham and Company of Buckingham Palace Road, who were to be the builders for the church as well.
 The church itself followed on from the spring of 1884, slowly at first due to lack of funds.
 Belhams took up the first contract for £2,937 and the foundation stone, a block quarried at Lindisfarne, was laid by Earl Beauchamp on 2 July 1884.
 Not long afterwards work had to be stopped while Westall appealed for a further £4,000.
 Tenders for the second contract were not submitted until May 1886, when Belhams resumed their work for a price of £7,836.
 In July 1887 the structure was being roofed in.
 The consecration by Bishop Temple finally took place on 18 November 1887 but the Lady Chapel was apparently not finished until the following year.
 As completed, the church seated about 950; the cost of its construction was estimated roundly at £11,000.

 Under Westall, St Cuthbert's grew rapidly in influence, until it was soon the most flourishing High-Church foundation in Kensington.
 On Good Friday, 15 April 1898, John Kensit a well known agitator, with some of his followers attended the service, and waiting until his turn came to kneel down and kiss the cross.
 Instead, he 'seized the crucifix, and, holding it aloft, said in a clear and distinct voice, "I denounce this idolatry in the Church of England; may God help me".'
 A scrummage ensued, and Kensit and his supporters were with difficulty ejected from the church, Kensit was charged, convicted and fined £3 (about £350 today), but acquitted on appeal at the Clerkenwell Quarter Sessions, though without costs.
 The incident did St Cuthbert's no harm, and Westall's calm deportment throughout the proceedings enhanced his reputation.
-It became Kensit's fate to be depicted on the misericord in the vicar's stall in the Sanctuary with protruding asses' ears, Kensit's likeness forever residing beneath the Vicar's derrière!
+Kensit was depicted on the misericord in the vicar's stall in the Sanctuary with protruding asses' ears.